 USDA 8 (with cold protection), 9-11

-Landscape Use: Usually best used as a vertical accent tree or focal point.
+Landscape Use: Weeping bottlebrush usually best used as a vertical accent tree or focal point.
 Also good for use around water features where a pendulous upright element is needed.
 Dwarf cultivars are smaller shrubs used in landscape borders as edging plants or in container pots.

-Form & Character: Evergreen, ranging from a large shrub to medium sized tree, weeping, cascading, graceful to a small and diminutive prostrate shrub.
+Form & Character: Evergreen, ranging from a small and diminutive prostrate shrub to a weepnig and graceful, medium-sized tree.

 Growth Habit: Upright, moderate to 20 to 40 feet with pendulous stems, stems sometimes brittle.
 In contrast, dwarf cultivars are slow growing, low and prostrate to only 2 feet tall with equal to slighter greater spread.

 Foliage/texture: Young leaves reddish, pubescent, mature leaves linear to lanceolate nearly sessile, aromatic; medium texture (dwarf cultivars) to medium fine texture (standard plants).

 Flowers & fruits: Red bottle brush flowers (stamens tower above with protruding bright red filaments with sometimes yellow anthers) followed by persistent small round nut-like fruit.

 Seasonal color: Striking display of red flowers during Spring.

 Temperature: Tolerant to 20oF; suffers if temperatures are above 112oF for an extended period of time.

 Soil: Well drained, more tolerant of alkaline soils and less prone to show yellow chlorosis than Callistemon citrinus.
 Dwarf cultivars are more prone to chlorosis in Phoenix soils than is the straight species.